Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Results and discussion

 The predominant generalized Sobol' indices of these positive electrode parameters lie within expectation for multiple reasons: Firstly, the capacity-related parameters of the limiting electrode directly influence the full cell capacity and thereby the rate of change of the voltage when applying a current.
 Since the positive electrode is the limiting electrode in over 60\% of samples (Fig.~\ref{fig:current-profiles}), this means that the positive electrode has a higher influence on the overall cell capacity and therefore a higher influence on the cell voltage.
 This capacity-induced change in the voltage of the cell tends to be much higher than those from overpotentials due to transport limitations or similar effects.
 Moreover, the OCV of the positive electrode extends over a larger voltage window and has a tendentially steeper slope.
-Since the overall cell voltage is the difference between the potential of the positive and negative electrode, when the positive electrode is the limiting electrode and the change in voltage per charged capacity is bigger, due to the OCV, the voltage will change more rapidly.
+Since the overall cell voltage is the difference between the potential of the positive and negative electrode, the voltage will change more drastically when the positive electrode is the limiting electrode.
 Finally, the influence of $R_\text{pos}$, which is wholly unrelated to the capacity of the cell, most probably stems from its relation to the specific surface area of the electrode.
 In the DFN model, the specific surface area $a_\text{pos}$ is computed via

 and governs the current density at the electrode-electrolyte interface.
 Increasing the current density leads to higher overpotentials in the electrode, influencing the cell voltage.
 Seemingly, this effect is much more pronounced in the positive electrode, hinting at a tendency of lower overpotentials in the negative electrode.
 The particle radius additionally determines the diffusion path length of the intercalated lithium, which presents another mode of influence on the overpotential.